-> Yes, there is plenty of overlap between the two products.
-And, yes, with recent updates from Office 365/SharePoint online like Teams (much like Groups in Jive) and SharePoint Communication Sites (much like Spaces in Jive) the overlap grows with each day.
+Yes, there is plenty of overlap between the two products.
+And, yes, with recent updates from Microsoft 365/SharePoint online like Teams (much like Groups in Jive) and SharePoint Communication Sites (much like Spaces in Jive) the overlap grows with each day.

-> But, as it stands today, you need to either:
+But, as it stands today, you need to either:

 - Build a bespoke/custom Microsoft 365 Intranet or